daviebadger/books/restructuredtext/restructuredtext.rst

 Grid Tables
 ^^^^^^^^^^^

-Grid tables are tables with full suport for row spans, column spans, empty cells and body elements inside cells.
-However, these features come at cost, because grid tables are really cumbersome to design without a |RST| plugin in an editor.

-Grid tables consists of plus signs ("+") as corners, vertical bars ("|") as column separators, minus signs ("-") as row separators and equal signs ("=") as separator between table header and other rows:
+Grid tables are tables with full support for row spans, column spans, and body body elements inside cells.
+They consist of plus signs as corners, vertical bars as column separators, minus signs as row separators and equal signs as a separator between a table header and other rows:

 .. code:: rst

-   This is a grid table:

    +------------+--------------------+----------+
    | Header A   | Header B           | Header C |